Skip to main content

 - source: floor(part-count) # 45.9 → 45

-Rounds up to nearest integer.
+ceil(x) — Round up to next integer.

 variables: